OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/creating-a-new-intranet.md

 By recreating all the content centrally we can be sure of starting with a good base, but we know that unless controls are in place this advantage will be lost.

-We’re looking to restrict editing rights to a small group of people
+We’re looking to restrict editing rights to a small group of people and ensure they are well trained not just in using the CMS but in how to write good content.

 ## Progress to date